ThuHoangAnh/Heart-Disease-Prediction/README.md

 ## 🌐 Live Demo
 👉 [Try the app here](https://heart-disease-prediction-c3ruqi2bkcwzd949snlw6e.streamlit.app/)
+⚠️ Note: The app may take a few seconds to wake up if it has been inactive.

 ## Problem
 Given structured clinical data, build a classification model to predict the presence of heart disease.